mharen/mharen.github.io/_posts/2011/2011-11-03-what-i-miss-from-my-android-as-new.md

 While I do love the solid, versatile dock connector, I don’t love that everything that plugs into it costs $25.
 And if you *do* consider cheap chargers and cables, you have to wade through hundreds of one-star reviews about how a $6 piece of wire caused someone’s house to burn down and his dog to run away.

 Luckily I don’t have to buy these but once!
-That is, unless Apple decides to change the beloved dock in such a way that all my old accessories stop working with newer devices…again :(.
+That is, unless Apple decides to change the beloved dock in such a way that all my old accessories stop working with newer devices...again :(.

 Most Droids simply use a micro USB connection.
 This was great as it meant Wife and I could share chargers for our phones, Kindles, and Bluetooth headsets.
 And the chargers and cables were dirt cheap.   <h5 style="clear: both;">![alternate-routes.jpg](/assets/2011/alternate-routes.jpg)Navigation</h5>